Nikhita-A/Learning-Journey/Linux-Shell-Scripting/Shellscripting.md

 * What are positional and named arguments?
 * Difference between parameters and arguments
 * What are static and interactive scripts?
-* Whenever we call one script from another script, one thing to remember is to _export the variables_, so that the variable value
+* Whenever we call one script from another script, one thing to remember is to _export the variables_, so that the variable can be defined in both the scripts
 * `-v`: verbose mode and `-x`: debug mode